Moving to Calgary

 Are you moving to Calgary, Canada?

-Calgary is one of Canada’s most identifiable cities, with a panoramic backdrop of the Rocky Mountains and its association with cattle ranching and oil exploration.
-Found on the Bow River in southern Alberta, some 220kms north of the American border, the city’s at the meeting point of the Western Prairies and Rocky Mountain foothills, the latter just 80kms east of the city.
+Calgary is one of Canada’s most identifiable cities, with a stunning panoramic backdrop of the Rocky Mountains and its identity largely taken from its association with cattle ranching and oil exploration.
+Found on the Bow River in southern Alberta, some 220kms north of the American border, the city is located at the meeting point of the Western Prairies and Rocky Mountain foothills, the latter just 80kms east of the city.

-At the turn of the 20th century, the cattle ranching industry took hold, with the coming of the railways making the city the major transport hub in Alberta.
+At the turn of the 20th century, the cattle ranching industry became the primary industry, with the coming of the railways making the city the major transport hub in Alberta.
 A second period of rapid development followed with the introduction of cash crop farming in the early 1900s, which led to the area’s population increasing over 1000 per-cent from 1901 to 1911.
-Then came the oil and natural gas industries, reserves of which were first discovered in the area during 1914 and which led to Calgary's long-term future as a major centre of international oil and gas production.
+Then came the oil and natural gas industries, reserves of which were first discovered in the area during 1914 and which led to Calgary’s long-term future as a major centre of international oil and gas production.

 Modern-day Calgary is a centre for the energy, financial services, transport, technology, manufacturing, aerospace and tourism sectors, the latter due to the city being the gateway to the Rockies and Banff National Park.

-New Zealanders who are considering moving to Canada need an immigrant visa to live in Canada.
-Detials of how to obtain a visa can be found at the Canadian Government’s Visa and Immigration website.
+New Zealanders need an Immigrant Visa to live in Canada, and details of how to obtain one can be found on the Canadian Government’s Visa and Immigration website.

-Many migrants have found it helpful to set up a Canadian bank account before relocating.
-This makes it easy for converted money to be transferred straight to your account, as well as minimising the need to carry cash while travelling.
-There are many banks in Toronto who offer an on-line sign-up service.
+Many migrants who have relocated to Calgary have found it helpful to set up a Canadian bank account before moving to the country.
+This makes it easy for converted money to be transferred straight in to your account, as well as minimising the need to carry cash while travelling.
+There are many banks in Calgary who offer an on-line sign-up service.

-If you do choose to drive in Calgary the first point to bear in mind is that in Canada, they drive on the opposite side of the road to that in New Zealand.
+If you do choose to drive in Calgary the first point to bear in mind is that in Canada, they drive on the opposite side of the road to drivers in New Zealand.